simdjson/simdjson/doc/basics.md

 * **Validate What You Use:** When calling `iterate`, the document is quickly indexed.
 If it is not a valid Unicode (UTF-8) string or if there is an unclosed string, an error may be reported right away.
   However, it is not fully validated.
-On Demand only fully validates the values you use and the structure leading to it.
+On-Demand only fully validates the values you use and the structure leading to it.
 It means that at every step as you traverse the document, you may encounter an error.
 You can handle errors either with exceptions or with error codes.
 * **Extracting Values:** You can cast a JSON element to a native type:
   `double(element)`.
 This works for `std::string_view`, double, uint64_t, int64_t, bool,